 - Individual Counseling.
 When you need a safe space to continue working on your sober skills or working through other issues that threaten your recovery, individual counseling can be a good option.
 You meet with your counselor weekly, every two weeks or once a month via a schedule that works for you.
 Discussion topics are also highly personalized and might range from marriage or parenting to career challenges or depression.
 Individual counseling lets you delve more deeply into your own challenges and needs than group sessions allow.

 - Mental Health Counseling.
 Through the course of your rehab, you may discover that mental health issues play a role in your addiction.
-Counseling that concentrates specifically on these needs is available to help you develop more knowledge about these issues and work on coping skills to combat them.
+Counseling that concentrates specifically on behavioral health needs is available to help you develop more knowledge about these issues and work on coping skills to combat them.

 What Is Medication-Assisted Treatment (MAT)?

 One of the options provided by On Demand Counseling is medication-assisted treatment (or MAT), which can be especially helpful for those dealing with an opiate or alcohol addiction.
-This option adds FDA-approved medication to other treatments, including group and individual counseling.
+This option adds FDA-approved medication to other substance abuse treatments, including group and individual counseling.
 MAT is an option for individuals who are leaving medically assisted inpatient detox programs and need to continue to receive support via outpatient channels.
-It’s also an option for those who start with OP.
+It’s also an option for those who start with outpatient addiction treatment.

-Why use drugs to help you recover from using drugs?
-The medications managed by On Demand Counseling through this treatment option include Vivitrol, Naloxone and Buprenorphine.
+Why use drugs to help you recover from drug use?
+The medications managed by On Demand Counseling through this MAT treatment option include Vivitrol, Naloxone and Buprenorphine.
 These are all medicines that reduce the cravings associated with your addiction, make it harder for you to abuse alcohol or opiates or both (and easier to say no to them).

-If you’re ready to take the next step in recovery from addiction — whether you want to join an IOP or outpatient group therapy or you’re looking for the next step after inpatient treatment for a loved one — On Demand Counseling can help.
-Find out more about MAT and OP today.
+If you’re ready to take the next step in recovery from addiction — whether you want to join an IOP treatment plan or outpatient group therapy or you’re looking for the next step after inpatient treatment for a loved one — On Demand Counseling can help.
+Fill out our contact form or call 330-953-3300 to find out more about MAT and OP today.